 The Legend of Leandros

-A young man named Leandros falls in love with a nun named Hero who is faithful to Afrodit.
+A young man named Leandros falls in love with a nun named Hero who is faithful to Aphrodite.
 However, as a nun, falling in love with someone was a taboo.
 Hero was living in the tower, and she was lighting a bonfire every night to let Leandros find his way to her by swimming to the tower.

 The Princess Legend